 For as long as there have been floating boards people have been doing crazy things on them in the water, and when they add motor power it becomes a powerboard.

 As far as we know the first watercraft called Powerboard was an Australian invention from the late 1980s.
-It combined a sit on wave ski type of hull with outboard motor power to provide a wild and wet ride.
-Now all motorised boards, sit, stand or lie on, outboard, inboard or water jet, are often referred to by the general term “powerboards”.
+It combined a sit in wave ski type of hull with outboard motor power to provide a wild and wet ride.

 Powerboards were sold in many countries with local dealers or owners supplying the motors and there are still many active Powerboarders out there.